ryppl/boost-history/committee/rvalue_ref/throwing-move.rst

 14.7.2.3 Value-dependent expressions [temp.dep.constexpr]
 =========================================================

-Modify paragraph 2 as follows:
+Modify paragraphs 2 and 3 as follows:

   2 Expressions of the following form are value-dependent if the *unary-expression* :raw-html:`<span class="ins">or <i>expression</i></span>` is type-dependent or the *type-id* is dependent: